avamsykiran/Swing_0900to1100_04Mar22_23Mar22/README.md

         a layout controls how shall the components be arranged on the window.

         java.awt.LayoutManager
-                    FlowLayout          is the defualt layout of JPanel BorderLayout        is the default layout of JFrame and JDialog
+                    FlowLayout          is the default layout of JPanel BorderLayout        is the default layout of JFrame and JDialog
                     GridLayout
                     BoxLayout